UoMResearchIT/Actions/.github/PULL_REQUEST_TEMPLATE/new_action.md

   * Does it need to interact with future calls of itself?
 Environment variables can help.
   * Do later actions want information from this action?
 Outputs are perfect for producing that.

+  Remember, you can ask for help with these.

 - [ ] It helps a lot if you can link to a build log that shows that your action works.
   This is particularly helpful for any action intended to be used across many runner platforms.

+  Or suggest some other way we can test (such as within our [testing](/actions-test) repo).